• Skip to primary navigation

 Creamed buttery spread and sugar

-Batter for gluten-free muffinsAnd then repeat with the rest of the flour and applesauce mixing in between.
+Then, repeat with the rest of the flour and applesauce, mixing in between.

-These gluten-free applesauce muffins are delicious warm or room temperature.
+These gluten-free applesauce muffins are delicious, warm, or at room temperature.

-Allow muffins to completely cool before storing in a covered container for up to 3 days or freeze in a freezer bag for up to 3 months.
+Allow muffins to cool completely before storing them in a covered container for up to 3 days or freeze them in a freezer bag for up to 3 months.

 A basket of gluten-free muffins.

-My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
+Gluten-Free Flour: My favorite gluten-free and dairy-free flour blends are Pamela’s Gluten-Free 1:1 All-Purpose Flour and Better Batter Gluten-Free Flour.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon of xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

 A basket of gluten-free muffins

-Yes, applesauce is naturally gluten-free but when buying store-bought applesauce you need to check the ingredients and make sure there is no added gluten.
+Yes, applesauce is naturally gluten-free, but when buying store-bought applesauce, you need to check the ingredients and ensure there is no added gluten.

 Moist gluten-free applesauce muffins.